kroma-network/.github/SECURITY.md

 #### The right way to disclose

-If you find any vulnerabilities in our products, please email Lightscale at [security@wemixkanvas.io](mailto:security@wemixkanvas.io).
+If you find any vulnerabilities in our products, please email Lightscale at [security@kroma.network](mailto:security@kroma.network).
 We appreciate detailed instructions for confirming the vulnerability.
 We are going to operate a bounty program soon.

 ## How we disclose vulnerabilities